 Peter’s work in IT Security started in 1989.
 After 5 years working as the IT System Administrator of Alois Wild Group (Champion, Mexx, Benetton, Etienne Aigner), he became COO at Telesystem Tirol (an ISP and TV broadcasting company).
 Later he set up Kompetenzzentrum.IT (IT security consulting), which has customers all over the world.
 Whilst running this organization he met Andreas Clementi, with whom he founded AV-Comparatives.

-Peter has sat on the board of directors of the Tyrolean Cluster IT (Tyrolean government’s IT strategy group) for 6 years (reelected 3 times and ongoing) and also the board of AMTSO.
-AV-Comparatives is a founding member of AMTSO amd his goal is to help AMTSO grow and increase the communication between members.
+Peter serves on the board of directors of the Tyrolean Cluster IT (Tyrolean government’s IT strategy group) for 6 years (reelected 3 times and ongoing) and also on the board of AMTSO.
+AV-Comparatives is a founding member of AMTSO and his goal is to help AMTSO grow and increase the communication between members.